Follow @DoDMinerva on twitter

-The 2014 Minerva Meeting will take place in the Washington, DC area on September 10-11.
-Once again this event will convene grant awardees, senior and action level DoD personnel, and other distinguished representatives from national security communities of interest to freely discuss ongoing research and issues of interest to national security strategists.
-Tentative details are posted here.
+The 2015 Minerva Meeting and Program Review is scheduled to take place in Washington, DC on September 10-11, convening grant awardees, senior and action level DoD personnel, and other distinguished representatives from national security communities of interest to freely discuss ongoing research and issues of interest to national security strategists.

 Just as our military forces could not effectively operate without understanding the physical terrain and environment, detection of radical actors and regime disruptions is limited by our understanding of the cultural and political environments where those threats develop.
 The Minerva Research Initiative, initiated by former Secretary Gates in 2008, seeks to build deeper understanding of the social, cultural, and political dynamics that shape regions of strategic interest around the world.